Chart Color Schemes

 Tuross Head shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-School and university attendance encompasses 17.9% of the community, including 6.3% in primary education, 5.7% in secondary education, and 1.5% pursuing tertiary education.
+School and university attendance encompasses 17.9% of the community.
+This includes 6.3% in primary education, 5.7% in secondary education, and 1.5% pursuing tertiary education.

 Frequently Asked Questions - Education